Turning point principle for stability of viscous gaseous stars: Nonlinear stability under the spherically symmetric perturbation

 \end{theorem}

-The definition of strong solution to the problem is the same as definition 2.1 in \cite{LTXZZH20162}.
-Since the faster decay estimates and further regularity are similar to these in \cite{LTXZZH20162}, the asymptotic stability of the stationary solution also holds.
+The definition of strong solution to the problem \eqref{5.16} with boundary condition \eqref{7.31} is as the same as Definition 2.1 in \cite{LTXZZH20162}.
+Since the faster decay estimates and further regularity of the solution are similar to those in \cite{LTXZZH20162}, the asymptotic stability of the stationary solution also holds.
 We state the result which is similar to Theorem 2.4 in \cite{LTXZZH20162}.